-The school has a "Drug Free" zone that includes the school building, 1000 feet beyond the school building, any school related activity and transportation, i.e., buses that are provided by the District.
-This means that any activitysale, possession, distribution or use of drugs, which includes but is not limited to, narcotics, marijuana, any controlled substance, anabolic or other steroids, inhalants, look-alike drugs, or over-the-counter medication is prohibited.
+The school has a "drug free" school zone that includes the school building, 1,000 feet beyond the school building, any school-related activity and transportation (i.e., buses that are provided by the District.)
+This means that any activity - sale, possession, distribution or use of drugs, which includes, but is not limited to, narcotics, marijuana, any controlled substance, anabolic or other steroids, inhalants, look-alike drugs, or over-the-counter medication - is prohibited.
 Students shall be subject to suspension or expulsion for violation of prohibition.